 - Boolean: A boolean is a binary variable, having two possible values called “true” and “false"; we'll ask you to choose True or False from a dropdown

-Note that this flow action can only be used to update custom properties associated with a profile.
-It is not possible to create, update, or remove special Klaviyo-reserved properties (like Email Address) using this feature.
+This flow action can only be used to update custom properties associated with a profile.
+It is not possible to create, update, or remove special Klaviyo-reserved properties (like email address) using this feature.

 If you click View All Activity, you will be able to see the following: